 Fattoush is the salad to make if you have random leftover fresh vegetables (radish, carrots, tomatoes, cucumber, etc.) and pita bread.
 You really can’t go wrong with the proportions here.

-My only twist on traditional fattoush salad is that instead of making a basic lemon dressing, I used my fresh mint dressing.
-The dressing is super easy to make in the food processor, and infuses the salad with even more irresistible mint flavor.
+Here’s my twist on traditional fattoush salad: Instead of making a basic lemon dressing, I used my fresh mint dressing.
+The dressing is super easy to make in the food processor, and infuses the salad with even more delicious mint flavor.
+It’s irresistible!

 How to Serve Fattoush